 When Hatching Eggs Arrive and Preparing for Incubation:

 Disclaimer: When we provide you with tips or advice for incubation that does not guarantee what your hatch rate will be.
-Our skills, incubators and our climate are unique to Wild Acres.
+Our skills, incubators, and climate are unique to Wild Acres.

-lease let your hatching eggs sit in a cool room with the fat end up for 24 hours before incubation at 7.2 – 15.5 degrees C or 45 – 60F.
-Target humidity for fertile egg storage is 75%.
+Please let your hatching eggs sit in a cool room with the fat end up for 24 hours before incubation at 7.2 – 15.5 degrees C or 45 – 60F.
+The target humidity for fertile egg storage is 75%.

 If your eggs have already been in transit for a longer period than expected, you can put them in the incubator fat side up but do not turn on the turner for 24 hours.